OrdnanceSurvey/openspace-ios-sdk/README.md

 * [OS Mapkit conversion demo](https://github.com/OrdnanceSurvey/ios-sdk-demo-mapkit-conversion)
 * [OS Overlay Finder demo](https://github.com/OrdnanceSurvey/ios-sdk-demo-overlay-finder)

 Getting started
 -------

 ### Registration and Access

-In order to access and use the Service via the OpenSpace iOS-SDK, you must apply for an API key.
+In order to access our web services you must apply for an API key, by registering for a licence:-

+- A free 90 day trial licence (for internal trial and testing)
+- A free 90 day trial licence (for external trial and demonstrating)
+- A commercial licence

-You can apply for an API key by registering for a licence (a free 90 day trial licence or a commercial licence) from http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/free-trial.html or by contacting Newbusinessenquiries@ordnancesurvey.co.uk or calling 08456 05 05 05
+see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/free-trial.html or contact Newbusinessenquiries@ordnancesurvey.co.uk or calling 08456 05 05 05

+###Authentication parameters

-When registering for a licence we need to know a couple of items:
+When registering for an API key we'll need a couple of items:

-* App ID (The Bundle ID) of the application that will use the API key.
+#App ID (The Bundle ID) of the application that will use the API key.

 Example: uk.co.ordnancesurvey.demo.myDemoApp

 Let us know the Bundle Identifier of the Xcode project in which you will be using the API key.
 This is available and configurable when creating an Xcode project or from project settings or `Info.plist`

-* Apple ID to be associated with this application
+#Apple ID to be associated with this application

 Example: 577097874